port-labs/self-service-actions-examples/github-workflows/pagerduty/README.md

 * `PORT_CLIENT_SECRET` - Port Client Secret [learn more](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/api/#get-api-token)

 2. Install the Ports GitHub app from [here](https://github.com/apps/getport-io/installations/new).
+3. Install Port's pager duty integration [learn more][https://github.com/port-labs/Port-Ocean/tree/main/integrations/pagerduty]
 >**Note** This step is not required for this example, but it will create all the blueprint boilerplate for you, and also update the catalog in real time with the new incident created.
-3. After you installed the integration, the blueprints `pagerdutyService` and `pagerdutyIncident` will appear, create the following action with the following JSON file on the `pagerdutyService` blueprint:
+4. After you installed the integration, the blueprints `pagerdutyService` and `pagerdutyIncident` will appear, create the following action with the following JSON file on the `pagerdutyService` blueprint:

 ```json